Start9Labs/synapse-startos/README.md

 # Synapse for StartOS

 [Synapse](https://github.com/matrix-org/synapse) is a homeserver software for the Matrix protocol, enabling decentralized and federated communication across different Matrix servers to send messages and interact with each other seamlessly.
+This repository creates the `s9pk` package that is installed to run `Synapse` on [StartOS](https://github.com/Start9Labs/start-os/).

 ## Dependencies